INNO-REX/epijayReactnew/HOSTING_PROVIDER_INSTRUCTIONS.md

 The deployment is successful when:
 - ✅ Website loads at `https://your-domain.com`
 - ✅ All pages display correctly
-- ✅ Contact form submits successfully
+- ✅ Contact information is displayed
-- ✅ Emails reach `sales@epijay.com`
 - ✅ SSL certificate is valid
 - ✅ No console errors
 - ✅ Mobile responsive design works